Information about cookies:

 10. Legal Venue

 Place of fulfilment for all contracts that are subject to these Terms and Conditions, is the official place of business of Translating-IT, thus Vienna.
-For disputes about the existence or absence of such relationship and for litigation from such contractual relationships governing actions of the Contractor in regards of orders from our Clients, the Contractor can choose the legal venue of the Contractor (Translating-IT) or the general legal venue of the Client for claims against the Client, for claims against the Contractor (Translating-IT) the general legal venue of the Contractor (Translating-IT) is solely responsible.
+The subject matter jurisdiction is Vienna.
+For disputes about the existence or absence of such relationship and for litigation from such contractual relationships governing actions of the Contractor in regards of orders from our private Clients, the Contractor can choose the legal venue of Translating-IT or the general legal venue of the Client for claims against the Client.
 Austrian law shall be as agreed.

 11. Liabilities of the contract